dask/distributed/docs/source/scheduling-policies.rst

     the memory footprint small
 4. Run tasks that are related so that large chunks of work can be completely eliminated before running new chunks of work
+5. Run tasks that use existing work before starting tasks that create new work

 Accomplishing all of these objectives simultaneously is impossible.
 Optimizing for any of these objectives perfectly can result in costly overhead.
 The